Property Orders - Consent Orders & Judge Made Orders

 What Are Consent Orders?

 Consent orders are court orders which you and your ex-spouse enter into by agreement following separation.
 The consent orders can deal with property matters, superannuation and parenting matters.
-Consent orders are filed with the Family Court in conjunction with the application for consent orders.
+Consent orders are filed with the Federal Circuit and Family Court (FCFCA) in conjunction with the application for consent orders.
 The application sets out what assets you and your spouse each hold, together or separately at the time of application, and what assets you will each individually own following the implementation of your proposed agreement.
 This helps the court in determining whether your agreement is fair in all the circumstances.

 If the registrar of the court assesses the agreement as being fair, they will make orders in accordance with the agreement you and your ex-spouse have reached.
 The effect of the court’s seal on the agreement is that such agreement is now binding upon you and your spouse in the same way orders made by a judge would have been binding on both parties.
 The effect is that the consent orders are enforceable as orders against both parties.